danleedham/MPpicker/README.md

 4. In Volumes mount the main stack exported data volumes.
 Click Explore to open up the server files.
 5. Open up the htdocs folder and delete current files.
 Copy the entire distribution folder into htdocs.
-6. Open the file /etc/php.ini and on line 553 replace 'display_errors=On' with 'display_errors=Off'
+6. Open the file /etc/php.ini and on line 553 replace `display_errors=On` with `display_errors=Off`
 7. Within a Google Chrome browser open up the IP address of the server

 ## Static Data
+### Screenshot Images
-`Screenshot Images` As these images are not part of any external dataset they are taken manually, sorted and added to the project directory:
+As these images are not part of any external dataset they are taken manually, sorted and added to the project directory:
 * A 'full-resolution' at 1920x1080 placed into the /images/screenshot directory
 * A smaller 960x540 version in the /images/screenshot/thumbs/ directory.
 * Each of the images is named by the Members DodsId and is in jpg format with 60% quality.
 * In future there is a possibility of pulling the swearing in section of the video stream from each parliament by using the AV Live Logging dataset found at http://www.data.parliament.uk/dataset/avlivelogging.

+### Beta Images
-`Beta Images` At the time of development these images are not part of an official external dataset so they have been included in this release as they were at the time of building.
+At the time of development these images are not part of an official external dataset API so the fancy new portraits have been included in this release as they were at the time of building.
 The images come in three types:
 * A 'high-resolution' image at 1920x1080 placed into the /images/stock/ directory at 80% quality
 * A smaller square 500x500 Close Up version placed in the /images/stock/500 directory at 70% quality
 * A thumbnail 240x240 version in the /images/stock/thumbs/ directory at 60% quality